Elaine Jaffe

-Early life and career development
+Early life and education

 Jaffe is the daughter of Ukrainian immigrants who fled Russia during World War I. As a child in White Plains, New York, Jaffe was drawn to the sciences, particularly astronomy and geology.
 In an interview she states, "I fell in love with biology and decided in high school that I was going to become a doctor."
 She received her undergraduate degree from Cornell University, and completed her medical education at the University of Pennsylvania in the late 1960s, where she was one of only five women in a class of more than 100 medical students.

 In her second year of medical school, she met and married her husband Michael Evan Jaffe, then a law student.
 Jaffe and her husband have two sons, Greg—an award-winning journalist at The Washington Post, formerly a reporter at the Wall Street Journal—and Caleb—a law professor at the University of Virginia Law School, formerly the director of the Virginia office of the Southern Environmental Law Center in Charlottesville, Virginia.

 Jaffe, her husband and first child moved to the Washington, D.C. area, where the Jaffes' second son was born.
 Jaffe took a residency position at Georgetown University and worked primarily in anatomic pathology.
 After a year at Georgetown, Jaffe entered an NCI residency program.
 Jaffe's early research at NCI helped replace purely descriptive classifications with those based on immunology which helped in the development process leading to today's disease-specific therapies.
 Jaffe and her fellow NCI researchers showed that red blood cells coated with antibody and erythrocyte-antibody-complement (EAC) adhered to B-cell areas, proving they were lymphocytes derived from the lymphoid follicles.

+Career

+Jaffe's early work helped to provide a deeper understanding of the origin of lymphomas, especially follicular lymphoma.
+Her team notably elucidated the difference between T cell and B cell lymphomas.